affix/m365check/README.md

-# m365check: Microsoft365 User Verification CLI Tool
+# Microsoft365 User Verification CLI

 ## Overview
 m365check is a command-line interface (CLI) application designed to verify the validity of Microsoft365 user accounts without making login requests.
 This tool provides a fast and efficient way to check if Microsoft365 user accounts are active, without the need to authenticate each user.